UBC-MDS/safe_vancity/reports/proposal.md

 neighborhoods according to the crime type she chooses.
 When she does so, she finds that although Kitsilano has an overall low number of crime incidents, several homicides were recorded for this neighborhood in 2021.
 Thus, she might decide to look into other neighborhoods.

-# Description of app and dashboard sketch
+She will also be able to see the crime density in each neighbourhood using the map functionality.

 # References